MochiDiffusion/MochiDiffusion/README.md

 Depending on the option chosen, you will need to use the correct model version (see Models section for details).

+Intel Macs uses `CPU & GPU` as it doesn't have Neural Engine.

 ## Models

 You will need to convert or download Core ML models in order to use Mochi Diffusion.